schrjako/arcady/README.md

 **activate virtual enviroment** again (`source venv/bin/activate`), install aditional requirements (`pip install -r requirements.txt` if `requirements.txt` changed) and you're good to go (you can **run main.py**: `python main.py`).

+## Setting up ssh keys

+If  you're working on a new computer, you'll have to generate and add new ssh keys for that machine.
+To check whether you already have ssh keys run
+    ```bash
+    ls ~/.ssh
+    ```
+If this command prints `id_X`, `id_X.pub` (possibly among other fillenames; `X` here is a string of letters and or digits), you already have an ssh key on this machine and can skip the generating step.

+### Generate an ssh key

+To generate a new ssh key, run:
+    ```bash
+    ssh-keygen
+    ```

+The program asks you for the destination of the key, which you can leave to be the default value.
+Afterwards you're asked for a passphrase, which you'll have to type in every time you use the key (when pushing/pulling from github) which you can leave empty.
+The password is not echoed (which means there is no indication that the program has read what you typed, but it *has*).

+### Adding your ssh key to github

+When you have your ssh key, you can add it to your github account.
+The public part of the key (which you want to share with github) is stored under `~/.ssh/id_X.pub`.
+You can copy it to your clipboard by opening it in a text editor, or by running `cat ~/.ssh/id_X.pub | xclip -i -selection clipboard` on Linux and `cat ~/.ssh/id_X.pub | clip` on Windows.

+You can now add the public part of your key to your account in the account settings (top right icon -> *settings*) -> *SSH and GPG keys* -> *New SSH key*.
+Under title type in some name for the key, by which you will know for which computer this key is relevant.

+When you have your key added to your github account you can pull/push things from/to github without typing in your password (and much more safely as well).